 - $3.376 trillion in the underground economy in 2017, but could be as high as $6 to $8 trillion if I were brave enough to say so?

 - To me, all the math means this: Approximately 45 percent of our population pay no taxes at all, yet vote on what other people should pay in taxes and fees which is a questionable position ethically.
-These people keep us in debt because they pay no taxes, and our tax system rewards this by sending them money because they are below the poverty line when the IRS does NOT measure household income?
+These people keep us in debt because they pay no taxes, and our tax system rewards this by sending them money because they are below the poverty line.
 This is beyond madness!

 True patriotism isn’t cheap.
 It is about taking on a fair share of the burden of keeping American going.